 Network firewalls are security tools primarily focused on monitoring, inspecting, and restricting traffic going into and coming out of a network.
-They protect your system from vulnerabilities and cyber-attacks using packet filtering, proxy service, stateful inspection, and other methods of security.

 Network firewalls are, however, different from web application firewalls, which protect applications and primarily deal with HTTP/S security threats.
 In today’s highly digitalized world, businesses and organizations need to use network firewalls as part of their cybersecurity system.